David Copperfield (1974 TV serial)

-David Copperfield is a British six-part television serial of the 1850 Charles Dickens novel adapted by Hugh Whitemore, directed by Joan Craft and first shown on BBC 1 in weekly parts from 1 December 1974 to 5 January 1975.
+David Copperfield is a British six-part television serial of the 1850 novel by Charles Dickens adapted by Hugh Whitemore, directed by Joan Craft and first shown on BBC1 in weekly parts from 1 December 1974 to 5 January 1975.
 It was a co-production with Time-Life Television Productions.
 It is the earliest BBC adaptation to exist in its entirety.
 The 1956 adaptation is completely lost, whilst only four of the 1966 adaptation's episodes are known to exist.

-Plot

-For a detailed plot, see David Copperfield (novel).